-Last year, we saw an all-new Ford Focus that became an instant rockstar in the compact class.
+In 2013, the all-new Ford Focus became an instant rock star in the compact class.
 Buyers were surprised by how far the model had come from its inauspicious beginnings.
-A similar transformation is happening with the Kia Forte as an all-new model hits dealerships.
-The 2014 Forte out-delivers its predecessor in nearly every respect, but is the revamp enough to top the celebrated Focus?
+A similar transformation occurred for the Kia Forte when an all-new model hit dealerships for 2017.

 The Focus Formula

 The Ford's 2-liter four-cylinder is good for 160 horsepower, yet it still delivers up to 40 mpg on the highway.
 Crisp handling and a well-balanced suspension contribute to an overall feeling of satisfaction in daily driving.
-The turbocharged ST model provides a massive boost to 252 horsepower for eye-opening performance.
-The lineup also includes an all-electric model for the eco-minded.
+A 1-liter EcoBoost engine pushes the bounds of fuel economy with up to 42 mpg.

 The Best of Both